-You may enter up to 30 client MAC addresses that may access the device in accordance with the specified filtering mode.
+You may enter up to 30 client MAC addresses which may access the device in accordance with the specified filtering mode.

-To add a new client to the list, click 'Add' button and enter its MAC address, or click drop-down menu button and select the MAC of the connected device.
+To add a new client to the list, click 'Add' button and enter its MAC address.

-To apply a new configuration and store settings into the non-volatile memory, click 'Apply' button.
+To apply a new configuration and store settings into the flash memory, click 'Apply' button.
 To discard changes, click 'Cancel' button.